Tokyo High Court rejects appeal over law forcing Japanese couples to use same surname after marriage | The Japan Times

 Yoshihisa Aono, the 48-year-old president of software development firm Cybozu Inc., and three others had filed an appeal against the central government after the Tokyo District Court rejected their earlier action, in March 2019, seeking a change to the Family Register Law in order to use their premarital surnames.

-In upholding the ruling, Presiding Judge Hideki Ogawa repeated the lower court’s reasoning that the law in question does not contravene the Constitution.to use their premarital surnames.
+In upholding the ruling, Presiding Judge Hideki Ogawa repeated the lower court’s reasoning that the law in question does not contravene the Constitution.

 Aono said he was disappointed with the high court’s ruling, and that an appeal would be filed to the Supreme Court.